-Gold Coast teenagers are growing up in an environment where the highly addictive and destructive Methamphetamine drug, Ice, is easily accessible and in arguably epidemic proportions, impacting on our police, ambulance, hospitals, detox and rehabilitation facilities and mental health workers, as reported in the media articles in the .
+Teenagers are growing up in an environment where the highly addictive and destructive Methamphetamine drug, ICE, is easily accessible and in arguably epidemic proportions, impacting on our police, ambulance, hospitals, detox, rehabilitation facilities and mental health workers, as reported in the media.
 Recent reports suggest that Ice dealers have resorted to giving away free “samples” to our vulnerable teenagers!

 The AAIC has secured the rights to adopt and implement the highly successful ‘Partnership for Drug Free Kids’ program, which includes a high impact prevention and awareness In-School Education Workshop Program.
 Click on the image below to see a concise seven and a half minute summary of how and why the AAIC has been formed.